 What you learn in a Bachelor’s in Project Management Program

 Project management majors need to have strong communication and interpersonal skills, as well as exceptional leadership skills.
 Programs in project management offer coursework that enhances these skills through theory and practice.
 Typical coursework includes:

 Introduction to Project Management

 This is an introductory course that is usually taught in the first semester of a bachelor’s degree.
-You’ll learn the fundamental principles and techniques used in this field and how to effectively apply them.
+You’ll learn the fundamental principles and techniques used in this field and how to apply them effectively.
 This course focuses on essential concepts like making a problem statement, identifying customers and stakeholders, and writing a project overview statement.
 You’ll also learn how to plan and control projects while considering different factors like risk assessment, cost management, quality control, scheduling, and setting the project’s scope.

 Project Schedule and Cost Management

 In this course, you’ll learn about the concept of quality, quality management tools, six sigma methodology, metrology, and error prediction.
-You’ll also learn how to identify root-causes of defects and how to eliminate them by determining the severity of each of them.
+You’ll also learn how to identify the root-causes of defects and how to eliminate them by determining the severity of each of them.

 Leadership and Team Building